herrera-ignacio/react-hooks-recipes/hooks/useEffect/README.md

 The _Effect Hook_ lets you perform __side effects in components after render_.
 Network requests, setting up a subscription, and manual DOM mutations are all examples of side effects.

+We normally want to use it to sync our components with some external system using a side effect.

 ## Callback: The "effect"

 By default, the functions passed to `useEffect` is going to be different on every render.
 This is intentional.